muratk5n/thirdwave/en/README.md

 ---

 "Total assets on the Fed’s weekly balance sheet as of July.. fell by
-$22 billion from the prior week, and by $74 billion from the peak in April, to $8.89 trillion.. as the Fed’s quantitative tightening (QT) has kicked off'
+$22 billion from the prior week, and by 74 billion dollars from the peak in April, to 8.89 trillion.. as the Fed’s quantitative tightening (QT) has kicked off'

 ---